top of page

 TEENAGE BUSINESS CONTEST JAPAN

-We aim to launch a "Teenage Business Contest Japan" to spark creative, locally grounded solutions that revitalize Japan’s regional economy.
+We aim to launch a youth start-up competition to spark creative, locally grounded solutions that revitalize Japan’s regional economy.
 With the innovation and energy of young minds, this project encourages sustainability, innovation, and community-driven economic growth in rural Japan.

 Anchor 3